Orolol/cv/index.md

 `01/2014 - 12/2014`
 Software engineer, *Aubay / COFELY INEO SYSTRANS*
-* Developed some features (Ponctuality and reliability statistics) for the Central software responsible for bus traffic management, some refactor and bug smashing.
+* Developed some features (Ponctuality and reliability statistics) for the Central software responsible for bus trafic management, some refactor and bug smashing.
 * JBoss, Oracle, Java

 `01/2013 - 01/2014`